 - The relationship of the S&P Composite price to a regression trendline

-Quick take: At the end of May the inflation-adjusted S&P 500 index price was 131% above its long-term trend, down from 151% above the previous month.
+Quick take: At the end of December the inflation-adjusted S&P 500 index price was 115% above its long-term trend, unchanged from the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into underperformance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis to the question.